GA-BEWD-2014/BEWD-2014/04_Collections_APIs/exercises/README.md

 *	This exercise will be the majority of the class
 *	We suggest that you encourage students to view / navigate the returned data using arrays and hash methods learned the previous lesson.
 *	Students should pair program on this exercise.
+*	Our major goal is to have students practice using irb to navigate the returned data and use the available methos they have to them.